The Incredible Story of the First English-Language Interpretation of the QuranAugust 6, 2019 2023-08-11 11:33

 The translator expresses his gratitude for the most generous grant of leave which enabled him to complete this work while in His Exalted Highness’s (sic) Service”

 Throughout the production of The Meaning of the Glorious Koran, Pickthall displayed remarkable dedication and endurance.
-He completed the project in just two years, which is truly something to marvel at.
+He completed the project in just two years, which is truly something to marvel at since no work like it could be used as a reference or even to contrast with.
 It becomes all the more impressive when you consider the fact he also wrote explanatory notes for each surah.
-On some occasions these notes were quite brief, but on others ran on for multiple pages.
-He even included in the book a mini biography of Muhammad.
+On some occasions, these notes were quite brief, but others went on for multiple pages.
+He even included in the book a mini biography of the Prophet Muhammadﷺ.

 The Meaning of the Glorious Koran was released in 1930 and was warmly received by both Muslims and critics alike.
-Islamic scholars were quick to note the incredible accuracy of Pickthall's interpretation and it was instantly elevated above all other English-language Qurans attempted before it.
-Literary critics praised Pickthall for his ability to take an Arabic holy book of almost 1500 years in age and make it relevant for English readers in the 20th century.The Times Literary Supplement even went so far as to brand the book "a great literary achievement".
+Islamic scholars were quick to note the incredible accuracy of Pickthall’s interpretation and it was instantly elevated above all other English-language Quran attempts before it.
+Literary critics praised Pickthall for his ability to take an Arabic holy book of almost 1500 years in age and make it relevant for English readers in the 20th century.The Times Literary Supplement even went so far as to brand the book “a great literary achievement.”

 Pickthall, however, was quick to warn against idolizing the book.
 He reminded whoever he could that while the contents of The Meaning of the Glorious Koran were certainly captivating, they collectively stated that nothing and nobody deserves praise other than God.
 But despite not always being receptive towards the immense praise heaped upon himself and his book, Pickthall considered The Meaning of the Glorious Koran his greatest achievement.
 In fact, he was so thoroughly convinced that the project was the summit of his life both as an author and a Muslim that he never penned another book again.